Real Emotion / 1000 no Kotoba

-This was Kumi's first single to chart in the top 10 on Oricon, coming in at No. 3.
+This was Koda's first single to chart in the top 10 on Oricon, coming in at No. 3.
 Since its release, it has sold over 283,000 copies.

 Background and release

-"Real Emotion/1000 no Kotoba" is Japanese R&B singer-songwriter Kumi Koda's seventh single and first double A-side.
-The single became the artist's first the chart in the top ten on the weekly Oricon Singles Charts, charting at No. 3, and remained on the charts for twenty-eight weeks.
-Since its release, it has sold over 283,000 copies.
-She would not have another single surpass the physical sales of "Real Emotion/1000 no Kotoba" until her 2006 single "4 Hot Wave".

 "1000 no Kotoba" was arranged by Takahito Eguchi and Noriko Matsueda, who arranged much of the music for Final Fantasy X-2.
 It was published by Rhythm Zone on March 5, 2003, with the catalog number "RZCD-45080".
 An orchestra version was included in limited editions of her album Grow into One as a bonus track, which played during the credits of X-2.
 The song was also included on the game's soundtrack, Final Fantasy X-2 Original Soundtrack.
 Koda Kumi released an alternate orchestra version on her third compilation album, Best ~Bounce & Lovers~, in 2007.

-Concerning the single's release, Kumi had said: "If this song doesn't sell, it means that I don't have what it takes to be an artist.
+Concerning the single's release, Koda had said: "If this song doesn't sell, it means that I don't have what it takes to be an artist.
 If that happens, then I'll give up with good grace".
 After the chart failures of her past singles, Koda Kumi decided that the single would decide her fate as an artist.
 When the single had a high success rate on the charts, Kumi felt that it was the starting point of her career, but grew discouraged when the following singles didn't chart well: "Once people will listen to my songs, I will certainly be able to keep their interest.
 Because my hopes had been so high, the fall was really too hard".

+"Real Emotion" / "1000 no Kotoba" became the artist's first the chart in the top ten on the weekly Oricon Singles Charts, charting at No. 3, and remained on the charts for twenty-eight weeks.
+Since its release, it has sold over 283,000 copies.
+She would not have another single surpass the physical sales of "Real Emotion/1000 no Kotoba" until her 2006 single "4 Hot Wave".

 Final Fantasy X-2 single was released under Avex with the title "Kuon: Memories of Waves and Light" in November 2003.
 The single contained three tracks: "Kuon: Memories of Waves and Light", "Besaid", and "Yuna's Ballad".

-Shortly after the release of Kuon ~Memories of Light and Waves~, a Taiwanese bootlegging company known as Alion International Records Co., LTD unofficially released a single with an identical title.
-The bootleg was distributed on several sites in the early 2000s.